 So, during processes migration, it is better to focus on low-stake processes, so that the organization will not nose-dive as a result of the displacement.
 After migrating the low-stake processes successfully and getting employees adequately onboard, an organization can go ahead and safely migrate high-stake processes, which include critical operational transactions.

-At the leadership level, commitment towards enterprise mobility should be modeled to the rest of the employees, which would help convince them that enterprise mobility is the way forward for the future of digital.
+At the leadership level, commitment towards enterprise mobility management should be modeled to the rest of the employees, which would help convince them that enterprise mobility is the way forward for the future of digital.
 Leadership should embark on actions that must provoke confidence in the rest of the employees regarding the strong emphasis on digital.

 Finally, it is important for companies to think things through, and not slack on adopting enterprise mobility.
 Sooner or later, organizations that are sluggish to invest in enterprise mobility may regret.